Submission Sample Proposal

 Recipient, 2019 Distinction in the Practice of Diversity and Inclusion Award

-Program Abstract: 60 words or fewer, written in 3rd person, that best describes presentation.
+60 words or fewer, written in 3rd person, that best describes presentation.
 Be sure to "market" your presentation and spell out acronyms.
-Proofread your program abstract and consider having someone else proofread it, too.
+Proofread!

 Why do watermelons matter to workplace communication?
 This paper discusses the postcard craze of the early 1900s that disparaged Black Americans’ love of watermelons and that still has a debilitating effect today.
 The watermelon stereotypes became rhetorics of deficiency that even hinder interactions at work.
 Session attendees are asked to examine deficiency rhetorics in the workplace and the biases that feed them.

-Extended Abstract: 750-1000 words will be published in the Proceedings with your permission.
+This extended abstract of 750-1000 words will be published in the Proceedings with your permission.
 Consider writing from point-of-view of Proceedings (This presentation...vs this proposal....)
-Proofread your extended abstract and consider having someone else proofread it, too.
+Proofread!

 According to WorldAtlas.com, watermelon is the third most popular fruit in the world after the tomato and banana (Mala, 2020).
 It is known for its superior hydrating, muscle soothing capabilities; for lowering blood pressure; and for its ability to reduce sun damage to the skin (Kadey, 2015).
 Ancient Egyptians prized watermelons and packed them in the Pharaohs’ tombs for the afterlife (Mala, 2020).

 Watermelon is also the most popular summer fruit in America, but not only for its nourishing, ninety-percent water content.
 New York Times food critic, Peter Wells, personifies watermelons as “social by nature, built for crowds, [and] happiest surrounded by humans.”
 (Wells, 2018).